levietcuong2602/blockchain-indexer-test/README.md

 ## Overview

-Blockchain Indexer provides fast transaction indexing that can be used in explorers, crypto wallets, etc. It supports transaction parsing of the most popular blockchains: Bitcoin, Ethereum, Smartchain, Cosmos, Solana, Binance, and Near.
+Blockchain Indexer provides fast transaction indexing that can be used in explorers, crypto wallets, etc. It supports transaction parsing of the most popular blockchains: Ethereum, Smartchain, Cosmos, Binance, and Near.

 ## Architecture